The Getty

 • USC/Exposition Park

 Permanent exhibit galleries at this kid-friendly Exposition Park museum explore life sciences, human innovation and powered flight (all with a decidedly ‘90s design flair).
-However, its main attraction, Space Shuttle Endeavour, is temporarily off display for the next few years as it’s moved into an upright position inside of the museum’s under-construction expansion.
+However, its main attraction, Space Shuttle Endeavour, is temporarily off display for the next few years as it’s been moved into an upright position inside of the museum’s under-construction expansion.
 With that in mind, you may want to instead plan a visit around the ticketed exhibitions calendar, which typically feature a mix of finds from the ancient world and colorful, kid-focused displays.

 Advertising